modern-forms/Modern.Forms/readme.md

 decompile
 ```

-This will launch the sample application built with Modern.Forms.
+This will launch the sample application built with `Modern.Forms`.

 ![ModernDecompiler Screenshot](https://github.com/modern-forms/Modern.Forms/blob/main/docs/modern-decompile.png "ModernDecompiler Screenshot")

 ### Other Samples

-Some smaller samples are available in the Modern.Forms repository:
+Some smaller samples are available in the `Modern.Forms` repository:

 * [`ControlGallery`](samples/ControlGallery) - Gallery of the controls included in Modern.Forms in action.
 * [`Explore`](samples/Explorer) - A Windows Explorer clone.